This topic provides an overview of how Dimensions CM manages assets, processes, and changes.

 Database structure overview

-Dimensions CM enables you to manage assets, processes, and changes across a whole enterprise.
-It does this by:
+Dimensions CM enables you to manage assets, processes, and changes by:

 Enforcing your best practices.

 Providing auditability and traceability.

 Enabling the reuse of assets and best practices for higher productivity and efficiency.

 With Dimensions CM you can control, track, and configure the items that comprise your application, such as the files within a software product, or other types of assets.

 A software product can consist of many thousands of hardware, software, and documentation items.
 These are stored under Dimensions CM as versioned items.

 The projects can contain different components of your product that are developed separately by different teams, or different versions of the same component developed in parallel.
 You can use Dimensions CM products to contain portions of your application that are developed independently, and you can structure a product into functional subdivisions called design parts that can be related in a hierarchical structure.